usmanwardag/dollar_bot/README.md

 ### Run Automatically at Startup

-To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your .bashrc, which executes whenever you reboot your system.
+To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your `.bashrc` file, which executes whenever you reboot your system.

 ## Testing